 Hi.
 I’m Imen.
-That’s me and my two farmers standing at the farmgate .
-I am pretty sure that I look ridiculously far too wholesome holding a gooseberry jam & cream sponge cake topped with pretty nasturtium flowers, but those are the breaks.
+That’s me and my two farmers hanging out with our bronze turkeys.
 It wasn’t your average-ordinary day on the farm, we were trying to take some fun photos for our holiday greeting card, but since a few of the former photos for this page had me festooned in dirty dungarees while feeding a pair of donkeys, I figured why not splash out for a change, right?

 In a former life, I spent my days working in television, film and advertising production while living in Minneapolis, New York and Los Angeles.
 Then, I met a dashing Irish farmer and life as I knew it changed forever….

 Farmette is a diary of my adventures in starting over from scratch, embarking on a second life where nearly everything that made up my former identity was replaced with a new set of circumstances complete with a pair of wellies and a whole lot of muck to trek through.

 It is a blog about leaving behind a career, a city, a nation and a slew of family and friends when I fell in love with a man, a son, a farm, a country and its traditions….and perhaps most challenging: finding my way around a kitchen and becoming a home cook in a world where traditional trumps quick or convenient.

 I am proud as punch to announce that I am currently writing my first book, Farmette, Recipes & Adventures from Life on an Irish Farm to be published by RoostBooks and released in the USA, Ireland and UK Autumn 2015.

 Thank you for visiting.